muqiuhan/bonding/README.md

 ## Install

-- The easiest is `xmake install --admin`, it will try to request administrator permission to install
+- The easiest is `xmake install --root --admin`, it will try to request administrator permission to install

 Other install options:
 - `xmake -o INSTALLDIR` to set the install directory.